 Normally T cells don’t attack our own body cells, because they recognise proteins on the cells called HLA (human leukocyte antigens).
 We inherit our HLA from our parents.
 Apart from identical twins, HLA is unique to each person.

-Before a bone marrow or stem cell transplant, you and your donor have blood tests to check how closely your HLA matches.
+Before a stem cell transplant or bone marrow transplant you and your donor have blood tests to check how closely your HLA matches.
 This test is called tissue typing.
 If you and your donor have very similar HLA this lowers the chance of GvHD.
 The more differences there are between your HLA and your donor's, the more likely you are to get GvHD.

 After a transplant your bone marrow starts making new blood cells from the donor stem cells.
 These new blood cells have the donor's HLA pattern.
 They recognise the HLA pattern on your body cells as different (foreign) and may begin to attack some of them.